scottbun/jaffle-shop-dbt/README.md

 ## To Do
 * Add `schema.yml` for testing and documenting the models

+## Credits
+Modeling patterns are inspired from examples from dbt Labs.

 ## References

 * Courses from dbt Labs: https://learn.getdbt.com/catalog